labex-labs/open-source-labs/rust/rust-book/lab-ch19-05-advanced-functions-and-closures/step3.md

 }
 ```

 This code will compile just fine.
-For more about trait objects, refer to “Using
-Trait Objects That Allow for Values of Different Types” on page XX.
+For more about trait objects, refer to "Using Trait Objects That Allow for Values of Different Types" on page XX.

-Next, let’s look at macros!
+Next, let's look at macros!